fido-alliance/conformance-test-tools-resources/docs/FIDO2/Server/README.md

 #### Server-ServerPublicKeyCredentialGetOptionsResponse-Req-1
 ##### Test server generating ServerPublicKeyCredentialGetOptionsResponse

-* P-1 Get ServerPublicKeyCredentialGetOptionsResponse, and check that: (a) response MUST contain "status" field, and it MUST be of type DOMString and set to "ok" (b) response MUST contain "errorMessage" field, and it MUST be of type DOMString and set to an empty string (c) response MUST contains "challenge" field, of type String, base64url encoded and not less than 16 bytes. (d) response MUST contains "extensions" field, of type Object, with "example.extension" set to a test string. (d) If response contains "timeout" field, check that it's of type Number and is bigger than 0 (e) If response contains "rpId" field, it: (1) MUST be of type SVSString (2) MUST be HTTPS URL (3) MUST be either RP origin, or suffix of the origin (4) MUST include port if applies (f) response contains "allowCredentials" field, of type Array and: (1) each member MUST be of type Object (2) each member MUST contain "type" field of type DOMString (3) check that "id" field is not missing, and is of type DOMString, and is not empty.
+* P-1 Get ServerPublicKeyCredentialGetOptionsResponse, and check that: (a) response MUST contain "status" field, and it MUST be of type DOMString and set to "ok" (b) response MUST contain "errorMessage" field, and it MUST be of type DOMString and set to an empty string (c) response MUST contain "challenge" field, of type String, base64url encoded and not less than 16 bytes. (d) response MUST contain "extensions" field, of type Object, with "example.extension" set to a test string. (d) If response contains "timeout" field, check that it's of type Number and is bigger than 0 (e) If response contains "rpId" field, it: (1) MUST be of type SVSString (2) MUST be HTTPS URL (3) MUST be either RP origin, or suffix of the origin (4) MUST include port if applies (f) response contains "allowCredentials" field, of type Array and: (1) each member MUST be of type Object (2) each member MUST contain "type" field of type DOMString (3) check that "id" field is not missing, and is of type DOMString, and is not empty.
 It MUST be base64url encoded byte sequence.
-(4) check that it's contain exactly one member, with type set to "public-key" and id is set to previously registered credID. (g) response.userVerification MUST be set to the requested "userVerification"
+(4) check that it contains exactly one member, with type set to "public-key" and id set to previously registered credID. (g) response.userVerification MUST be set to the requested "userVerification"
-* P-2 Get two ServerPublicKeyCredentialGetOptionsResponse, and check that challenge in Request1 is different to challenge in Request2
+* P-2 Get two ServerPublicKeyCredentialGetOptionsResponse, and check that challenge in Request1 is different from challenge in Request2

 ### "GetAssertion Response" test items
 #### Server-ServerAuthenticatorAssertionResponse-Resp-1